modular-rest/modular-rest/docs/server-client/modules/intro.md

 - `media-library`: to manage media files like videos, images, and audio files.
 - `editor-engine`: to manage the video editing process, like trimming, cropping, and adding effects to the videos.

-## Structure
-All modules should be placed in the `modules` directory that you define and [introduce in the configuration object](./../configuration.md#modules-path).
-Each module should have its own directory with the following structure, and all files should be placed in that directory but none of theme are required.

-- `router.js`: to define the routes and their handlers.
-- `db.js`: to define the database models and their relationships.
-- `functions`: to define functions that you want to be invoked by client library.

-You can add more files and directories to your module based on your needs, but the above files are be recognized by modular-rest and will be imported to the server logic automatically on startup.